 - Type 2 diabetes

 - High blood pressure

 - Kidney disease

 - Some cancers

 - Decreased life expectancy (up to 2.5 years)

 Now that we all have a better understanding of how your pet should look, perhaps your pet may have to lose some pounds.
-I always recommend consulting your veterinarian regarding the best, most healthy plan for your pet.
-Here are some tips on helping your pet lose weight so they can achieve a score of 5 out of 9 on the BCS scale!
+I always recommend consulting your veterinarian regarding the best, most healthy plan for your pet, so they can achieve a score of 5 out of 9 on the BCS scale!